Lights, camera, Cuba! Stories from my amazing film course experience

 On top of all this, the turnaround for each exercise was pretty quick too, so there just wasn’t time to have a creative block.
 By day two, I was already finding the whole experience incredibly demanding, so the course had definitely succeeded in getting me out of my comfort zone!

-Luckily, although my resources were restricted by the nature of the course, in my fellow students I found friends I could lean on.
+Luckily, although my resources were restricted by the nature of the course, in my fellow students and teacher I found friends I could lean on.
 These international students worked in the industry as editors, directors of photography (DOPs), producers, and more.
 With so many talented course mates, we had a wealth of experience to share.
 We supported one another and swapped insights, previous learnings and different working methods.
 This ‘resource’ proved invaluable, both professionally and personally as we grew to become good friends during our time together.

 As you can imagine, I also had the chance to network and learn from industry specialists and teachers.
 But this wasn’t your typical dinner and drinks kind of networking; teachers and students’ living quarters were placed in close proximity, which made for a unique ‘always there’ networking opportunity.
 You could even bump into well known industry figures in the school canteen!
 I remember spotting Stephen Bayly, film director, producer and former director of the National Film and TV School (NFTS) in London.
 My friend, who was his student, simply walked us over and introduced me.
 It was amazing to learn more about his work in Cuba teaching the Meisner technique, an approach that helps actors ‘get out of their head’ so they can react more instinctively to the surrounding environment.